ccztux/modpd/README.md

-# Installation on the monitoring engine site executing the active checks
+# Installation on the monitoring site which executes the active checks
 ## Download the latest sources of modpd
 Download the latest tarball and extract it:
 ```bash